James Collin Boyd

 James Collin Boyd was born November 21, 1884 in Frasers Mills, Antigonish County, He was the son of Daniel Boyd and Catherine MacDonald.

-Boyd worked as a coachman in New York City before enlistment.
-On February 11, 1918 Boyd enlisted February for the Canadian Oversea Expeditionary Force in Toronto, Ontario, and was part of the 2nd Battalion of the Canadian Garrison Regiment.
-Boyd was discharged due to being medically unfit July 5, 1918 in Toronto, Ontario.
+Boyd enlisted in the Canadian Oversea Expeditionary Force in Toronto, Ontario on February 11, 1918 and was part of the 2nd Battalion of the Canadian Garrison Regiment.
+He was discharged due to being medically unfit on July 5, 1918 in Toronto, Ontario.

-Boyd went back to New York City following the war and is listed in the 1920 United States Federal Census as a butler and valet for private families.
+Following his service, Boyd returned to New York City and is listed in the 1920 United States Federal Census as a butler and valet for private families.